Joe-Collins-1986/Hangman/README.md

    5. Commit the changes and add a useful explanation of what action was done to track the history in GitHub using "git commit -m 'explanation of update'".
    6. Once the feature is complete, fully tested, and ready to be added to the main branch first go to the main branch using "git checkout main".
    7. Merge the feature branch into the main using "git merge 'name of required feature/update'".
-   8. Confirm merge was successful and then if it is not going to be re-used delete the feature branch using "git branch -d 'name of required feature/update'". (if deleting a branch with commits not merged to main delete with -D instead of -d)
+   8. Confirm merge was successful and then if it is not going to be re-used delete the feature branch using "git branch -d 'name of required feature/update'".
+(If deleting a branch with commits not merged to main delete with -D instead of -d)
    9. Use "git push" to push the commits to GitHub.
 These will then appear in the live website if it has been set up in GitHub Pages.

    ## GitHub Pages